IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * bytes_newly_acked_ce (0): Number of bytes newly ACKed and CE marked, reset to 0 when reference window is updated [byte].

-* acked_bitrate (0.0): A running average of the ACKnowledged bitrate [bps].
-The averaging time should be around one RTT.
-For periodic media such as video it is beneficial to calculate the acked_bitrate over two frame periods for a reasonably accurate value.

 bytes_newly_acked is incremented with a value corresponding to how much the highest sequence number has increased since the last feedback.
 As an example: If the previous